brittonlaroche/realm/inventoryDemo/README.md

 ## Philosophy
 We believe that there is power in simpliclicity.
 We did not include any frameworks and kept to a minimalist "hand rolled" design to showcase functionality.
 To that end when forced to make a choice on a mobile development platform we chose Android Kotlin as we felt it was the easiest for a new developer to work with.
 Additionally Kotlin compiles to native code and has a light foot print on the mobile device in terms of CPU, Memory and Battery consumption.

-The vast majority of hand held devices manufactured for use in commercial applications in our experience are using Android for two primary reasons, lower costs and greater configurability.
-Because of its open software which allows it to run on mutliple devices, Android provides greater flexiblity to design a customized look and feel as well as greater control of the components used in manufacturing to determine the mobile device performance.
+The vast majority of handheld devices manufactured for use in commercial applications in our experience are using Android for two primary reasons, lower costs and greater configurability.
+Because of its open software which allows it to run on multiple devices, Android provides greater flexibility to design a customized look and feel as well as greater control of the components used in manufacturing to determine the mobile device performance.

-Finaly, the barrier to entry as a mobile developer is much higher for iOS development as it requires upgrading to the latest version of the Mac OS just to install Xcode.
+Finally, the barrier to entry as a mobile developer is much higher for iOS development as it requires upgrading to the latest version of the Mac OS just to install Xcode.
 Once installed, the security certificate set up is not intuitive, and no development can begin until the certificates have been set properly.
 For these reasons we went with a simple Android Kotlin application for this demo.
 That being said Realm supports iOS development.

 Realm supports iOS and a wide variety of mobile platforms.
 [The MongoDB Realm Documentation](https://docs.mongodb.com/realm/) has great tutorials on getting started with React Native, and iOS as well as other development platforms.

 Its an 8 step process to install the end to end Realm Inventory System Demo.
 The following sections walk us through each step in great detail.
-Its not a difficult process but it does require following a prescribed set of steps to be succesful.
+Its not a difficult process but it does require following a prescribed set of steps to be successful.
 Estimated time to completion about 60 to 90 minutes.
 Each step yields its own independent results so you will see great progress and powerful features along the way.

 ## ![1](https://github.com/brittonlaroche/MongoDB-Demos/blob/master/Stitch/tools/img/1b.png) Create an Atlas Cluster
 Our first step is to create an atlas cluster.
 In our example we wont be able to create a free tier cluster known as an M0.
 The reason is that Realm Sync requires MongoDB version 4.4 and it is not available on the free tier at this time (2020-06-30).
 Additionally we have more than 5 triggers in our demo.
 Realm sync by default will work on an M0 in the future.
 For now select an M2 through M10 to get started.
-If you are interetsed in using the Atlas Kafka connector through Confluent Cloud you will want to create an AWS cluster in East US 2.
+If you are interested in using the Atlas Kafka connector through Confluent Cloud you will want to create an AWS cluster in East US 2.
 You can always migrate your cluster to this region in the future.

 Click the following link https://cloud.mongodb.com to sign up.
 Additional instructions on creating an Atlas cluster are available here: [Atlas getting started Guide](https://docs.atlas.mongodb.com/getting-started/)

 When you create your account you will be asked to create a project.
 If you have gone with the default __"Project0"__ then create a new project and name it __"RealmDemo"__.
-This is not necssary, but it is good form to cleary identify what your project is.
+This is not necessary, but it is good form to clearly identify what your project is.

 ## ![2](https://github.com/brittonlaroche/MongoDB-Demos/blob/master/Stitch/tools/img/2b.png) Configure the RealmSync Project
 We have two options to create the realm sync Atlas project.
 One is to import the existing project in this github, and the other is to create it by hand.
 To import the realm project follow the instructions outlined in step 4.
 When you get to step 4.4 execute the following code to link the sync project... the path __"/realm-master/inventoryDemo/export/sync"__ is the only change.